| Title: | Score Matching Estimation by Automatic Differentiation |

 Control parameters passed to |

-The score matching discrepancy function and gradient of the score matching function are passed to optimx::Rcgmin()
+The score matching discrepancy function and gradient of the score matching function are passed to optimx::Rcgmin().

-uses the sum of observations (as opposed to the mean) to reduce floating point inaccuracies.
-This has implications for the meaning of the control parameters passed to Rcgmin()
+The call to optimx::Rcgmin() uses the sum of observations (as opposed to the mean) to reduce floating point inaccuracies.
+This has implications for the meaning of the control parameters passed to Rcgmin() (e.g. tol).
+The results are converted into averages so the use of sums can be ignored when not setting control parameters, or studying the behaviour of Rcgmin.

 Standard errors use the Godambe information matrix (aka sandwich method) and are only computed when the weights are constant.